Back to Home

 5 min read

 Judicial accountability means holding judges answerable for their actions, just like any other public official.
 In recent months, the spotlight has returned to this issue—especially after concerns raised over the transparency of the Supreme Court collegium and the ethics of a few high-profile judgments.
+With growing public debate and calls for reforms, people are beginning to ask: Who watches the watchdogs?
+As the judiciary plays a vital role in protecting our rights, ensuring its accountability isn't just important—it's essential for a healthy democracy.

 Khyati